Shariff Kabunsuan: Supreme Court case

-On 17 July 2008, the Supreme Court, in Sema v.
+On July 17, 2008, the Supreme Court, in Sema v.
 Comelec declared the creation of the province of Shariff Kabunsuan void and ruled that the power of ARMM's legislature to create provinces and cities is unconstitutional.
 The Supreme Court in particular held that only the Congress of the Philippines was empowered to create provinces and cities because the creation of such necessarily included the power to create legislative districts, which explicitly under the Philippine Constitution was within the sole prerogative of Congress to establish.
 Consequently, the Court also declared the power of the Regional Assembly to create provinces and cities within the Autonomous Region in Muslim Mindanao as unconstitutional.

 Despite a motion for reconsideration filed by ARMM officials, the Supreme Court reaffirmed its ruling in January 2009, thereby rendering its decision as final.

+The province would eventually be recreated in almost identical borders and with the same capital under the name Maguindanao del Norte, this time being created by Congress instead of a regional assembly and including Talitay (Sultan Sumagka).

 Administrative divisions

 Shariff Kabunsuan was composed of 11 municipalities distributed between two Sangguniang Panlalawigan districts: